 Do you have tooth pain?
 When it comes to your dental health, things are often more than they seem at first glance.
 For instance, what seems like a minor tooth stain might actually be signs of internal tooth infection.
 Likewise, what seems like nothing more than minor toothache could actually be a sign of something more sinister, and ignoring it could mean trouble for your dental health.
 If your tooth hurts to any degree, then there’s a chance that your tooth is in serious trouble, and you should schedule an examination with your dentist as soon as possible.
-A dentist can help you find the cause of your tooth pain and offer a range of treatments or recommendations to help you live life normally as soon as possible.
+A dentist can help you find the cause of your tooth pain and offer a range of treatments or recommendations to help relieve a toothache.